 We may also share non-personal, de-identified and aggregated information for research or promotional purposes.
 Except as set out in this policy, we do not sell to or trade personal information with third parties.

-In order to properly manage our websites and applications, we may log certain statistics about the users of the facilities, for example the users' domains and browser types.
+In order to properly manage our websites and applications, we may log certain statistics about the users of these facilities, for example the users' domains and browser types.
 None of this information specifically identifies an individual and it is used solely to ensure that our websites and applications provide the best possible navigational experience for users.

 Cookies and web beacons are used on some PwC websites.